0no-co/hoofd/.changeset/blue-swans-kick.md

 "hoofd": patch
 ---

-fix(useScript): variable scope bug that stops scripts being unmounted
+Correct variable scoping in the `useEffect` of `useScript`, this prevents scripts from being wrongly unmounted